0bVdnt/Design-and-Analysis-of-Algorithms/Analyze-Algorithms/readme.md

 You can plot the time complexity graph using either the Jupyter notebook or the Python script.

-#### Using Jupyter Notebook Open:
+#### Using Jupyter Notebook

+Open

+plotGraph.ipynb

-    plotGraph.ipynb in Jupyter Notebook and run the cells.
+ in Jupyter Notebook and run the cells.

 #### Using Python Script

-    Run the timeComplexityGraph.py
+Run the

+timeComplexityGraph.py

  script:

 ```sh
 python timeComplexityGraph.py
 ```